-The discount rate used to measure the plan's total OPEB liability was 4.25%.
-This is a single rate that reflects the long-term expected rate of return on assets expected to be available to finance projected benefits, and the index rate for 20-year, tax-exempt general obligation municipal bonds with an average rating of AA/Aa or higher applied to projected benefits thereafter.
-Based on the observed funding policy, the OPEB Plan's fiduciary net position is projected to be available to fund 18 years of future benefit payments.
+The discount rate is the single rate that reflects the long-term expected rate of return on assets expected to be available to finance projected benefits, and the index rate for 20-year, tax-exempt general obligation municipal bonds with an average rating of AA/Aa or higher applied to projected benefits thereafter.
+Based on the observed funding policy, the OPEB trust is projected to be available to fund all future benefits.